kirill-cea/kirill-cea/README.md

 PhD student @ Aix-Marseille University, working full time at IRFM, CEA, Cadarache, France.

-This github account is for CEA related activities.
+This github account is for CEA-related activities.